• About Mays Sports Media

 NASHVILLE, Tenn. – Sunday will make game number 28 for the No. 5 Vanderbilt Commodores women’s basketball team (24-3), and their first rematch of the season as the No. 16 Kentucky Wildcats come to Memorial Gymnasium.
 The Wildcats come in at 20-7, and are a team that I have a strong respect for.
 Coach Kenny Brooks has a team with ballers, and on any night they can put great pressure on the opposition.

-The Dores last saw them on February 5, in Lexington, Kentucky and escaped with an 84-83 win led by a 37-point outing from Mikayla Blakes.
+The Dores last saw them on February 5, at Historic Memorial Coliseum in Lexington, Ky., and escaped with an 84-83 win led by a 37-point outing from Mikayla Blakes.
 Freshman Aubrey Galvan may have been the real hero of the night with four clutch free throws in the last 20 seconds, finishing with a 16-point night.

 Leaving Lexington with the dub pic.twitter.com/3sewRILkPG